 Avoiding isolated areas, including beaches, both during the day as well as night is recommended.
 Keep your valuables and documents safe at all times.
 Stay safe by avoiding secluded places.

-Liberia Travel Medical Insurance for International Travellers – FAQs
+Liberia Travel Medical Insurance for International Travelers – FAQs

 The healthcare system in Liberia is very basic.
 The capital city of Monrovia has private and public healthcare centers, but nothing outside the city.